David Willetts: Education

 Willetts was educated at King Edward's School, Birmingham.
 He then studied philosophy, politics and economics at Christ Church, Oxford, where he graduated with a first-class degree.

 Policy researcher

-Having served as Nigel Lawson's private researcher, Willetts took charge of the Treasury monetary policy division at 26 before moving over to Margaret Thatcher's Policy Unit at 28.
+Having served as Nigel Lawson's Private Secretary, Willetts took charge of the Treasury monetary policy division at 26 before moving over to Margaret Thatcher's Policy Unit at 28.
 He subsequently took over the Centre for Policy Studies, aged 31.

 Paul Foot wrote in Private Eye that in a 1993 document called The Opportunities for Private Funding in the NHS, published by the Social Market Foundation and financed by private healthcare company BUPA, Willetts provided the "intellectual thrust" for private finance initiatives (PFIs) in the National Health Service.